(Gabrielle Doe) (The 1980s, part #1)

 Within minutes, an Aurakles observer accidentally intersected with Harper’s corpse.

 Aurakles went on to observe the physical universe.
-This was done opening dimensional viewing ports into the material world.
+This was done by opening dimensional viewing ports into the material world.

 Once a specimen had accumulated enough knowledge, it would split into two Aurakles.
 But this took at least millennia.